spacebanana420/tanuki/doc/platforms.md

 ### Tanuki's software requirements

-* Scala 3 or Java 19
+* Scala 3 or Java 8 or later
 * FFmpeg (optional, for screenshot functionality)
 * WINE (for running Touhou on non-Windows systems)
 * steam-run (for NixOS only and only if you run third-party wine binaries)

 Depending on the JAR you download, you either require Scala 3 to be in your system or just Java.
-As for the Java-only requirement, for now Java 19 or later is required.
-Due to a bug with my tooling, I can't yet target an older JVM version without a few extra steps.
-I'll do that as soon as I can.

 ### Officially supported systems
 * Linux-based systems